TAMU-Robomasters/aimbots-dev/README.md

 [this](https://gitlab.com/aruw/controls/aruwlib/-/wikis/Debian-Linux-Setup) guide to set up the tooling necessary to build and deploy software.

-Alternatively, we have guides for developing software on a [Docker container](https://gitlab.com/aruw/controls/aruwlib/-/wikis/Docker-Container-Setup), a [Windows machine](https://gitlab.com/aruw/controls/aruwlib/-/wikis/Windows-Setup), or by using [Windows Subsystem for Linux](https://gitlab.com/aruw/controls/aruwlib/-/wikis/Windows-WSL-Setup).
+Alternatively, we have guides for developing software in a [Docker container](https://gitlab.com/aruw/controls/aruwlib/-/wikis/Docker-Container-Setup), a [Windows machine](https://gitlab.com/aruw/controls/aruwlib/-/wikis/Windows-Setup), or by using [Windows Subsystem for Linux](https://gitlab.com/aruw/controls/aruwlib/-/wikis/Windows-WSL-Setup).
 Note that